Mitrella herosae

 Mitrella herosae is a species of sea snail, a marine gastropod mollusk in the family Columbellidae, the dove snails.
 It is a benthic predator, living on the seafloor where it preys on smaller invertebrates.

 Description

 The length of the shell attains 6.3 mm.
+It is generally white and slightly beige colored.

 Distribution

 This marine species occurs in the New Caledonian Exclusive Economic Zone, specifically off the Norfolk Ridge, New Caledonia.
 It is often documented at a depth range of 197–285 meters.